BIMI Certificate Help Center

 What should I do after receiving my VMC or CMC?

-After you buy the VMC and send your brand logo, we will send you a PEM file.
-You have to make sure that the SVG logo and the PEM file are located on a publicly accessible server.
+Once your certificate is issued, you'll receive a PEM file.
+You must host both the SVG logo and the PEM file are located on a publicly accessible server.
 Also, change your BIMI record accordingly.
 Successful implementation requires that the hosted files match the BIMI record.

 Email Authentication